ayomahansani/ORM-SupplementaryAssignment/README.md

   Question 08:
   String hql8 = "SELECT a.name FROM Author a WHERE ( SELECT COUNT(b.id) FROM Book b WHERE a.id = b.author.id ) > ( SELECT AVG(countOfBook) FROM ( SELECT COUNT(b.id) AS countOfBook FROM Book b GROUP BY b.author.id ))";

+  ------- CASCADE OPERATIONS -------

+  CascadeType.REMOVE :

+        CascadeType.REMOVE is a powerful tool in JPA (Java Persistence API) and Hibernate that automates the deletion of child entities when their parent entity is removed from the database.

+        In our project, when we delete an author, all their associated books are also deleted.